kaylah-tan/Translating-Poetry-into-Data/README.md

-# Translating-Poetry-into-Data
+This project involves creating a sonification based on a poem by a computer science professor at Whitman College, using SonicPi to interpret a pre-existing dataset.
+My role was to develop my own interpretation of the data.
-A Sonification about Persian Poetry: fRom a poem written by a computer science professor at Whitman College, my task was to use SonicPi to create a sonification about a pre-existing dataset.
-My job was to create our own interpretation of the data.
-For this particular project, I had to convert the strings into integers using a scaling factor, while determining this based on my own interpretation.
-I needed to ideate using sonic mapping and continuously collaborate to ensure my understanding of the poetry is applied to my conversion.
+Contributors: Kaylah Tan